dbs629/Global-electronics-sales/README.md

-The data indicates a gradual shift toward online channels, with the e-commerce share rising from 16.8% in 2016 to 27.5% in 2021, highlighting its growing importance and future growth potential.
+Key findings: The data indicates a gradual shift toward online channels, with the e-commerce share rising from 16.8% in 2016 to 27.5% in 2021, highlighting its growing importance and future growth potential.

 ### Customer analysis & segmentation